Albany–Rensselaer station: Station design and services

+The station is also served by Megabus and Vermont Translines intercity bus routes and by Capital District Transportation Authority local bus service.

+In spring 2026, the Metro-North Railroad will add one daily roundtrip between it and Grand Central Terminal via the Hudson Line.

 History

-The present station is the third on the site.
-The first station was built in 1968, and the second in 1980.
-Before 1968, trains stopped at Union Station in Albany.
-That building, located on Broadway, now houses the northeast headquarters of Bank of America (via predecessors Fleet Bank and Norstar Bank).
-The New York Central Railroad had plans to leave Albany, in part because Interstate 787 needed the space occupied by a rail yard, but the move took place under Penn Central's watch.
+Early years

+The first station at Albany–Rensselaer was built by Penn Central in 1968 to replace Albany Union Station due to the construction of Interstate 787.
+It was replaced in 1980 at the same site.
 The 1968 building was torn down in order to expand the station's parking facility.
 The current structure was completed in September 2002 and opened on September 22.
 It was designed by the Schenectady architecture firm Stracher–Roth Gilmore and the New York firm Vollmer Associates, with Ryan-Biggs of Troy providing structural engineering, Sage/Engineering Associates providing MEP engineering services, Erdman Anthony of Troy providing facilities engineering, and constructed by U. W. Marx/Bovis joint venture.

+21st century

 The station was originally intended to have four tracks, but was built with only three due to cost concerns, leaving the station with fewer than preferable tracks.
 In October 2008, it was announced that a fourth track would be built after the two previous terminal buildings were demolished; a contract for that work was assigned at the same time.
 Design work was proceeding on the fourth track as of February 2010, but actual construction was placed on hold pending resolution of funding issues and demolition of the two terminal buildings to the north.
 On October 27, 2010, demolition of the two other buildings began.
 In a December 4, 2012 press release, Amtrak indicated that installation of the fourth track would begin in 2013, and the project was completed in March 2016.

+2020s growth

+By 2020, it was Amtrak's ninth-busiest station, as well as the busiest to serve a metro area with a population smaller than 2 million, a distinction it has held since at least 2010.
+This is primarily due to the large number of passengers who commute to and from New York City.
 In March 2020, Adirondack and Ethan Allen Express service was suspended north of Albany–Rensselaer as part of a round of service reductions in response to the ongoing coronavirus pandemic.
-Ethan Allen Express service was restored in July 2021.
+Ethan Allen Express service was restored in July 2021, and Adirondack service was restored in April 2023.